Amana-Ammi/MJ-Strain-CLI/README.md

     Follow the prompts by typing in your selction and then pressing the 'enter' key.

-    If at anytime you are ready to exit the program, type 'x' into your terminal and then 'enter'.
+    After each result is populated, you may exit the program by typing 'x' into your terminal and then 'enter'.

 SUPPORT